pjtunstall/a-ray-tracer-darkly/README.md

 fn create_world() -> HittableList {
     let ground_color = Color::new(0.4, 0.6, 0.); // Color components range from 0.0 to 1.0.
     let ground_material = Arc::new(Lambertian::new(ground_color)); // The thread-safe version
                                        // of `Rc`, the reference-counting smart pointer.
-This
-                                       // is to allow multiple shapes to share ownership of
+                                       // Reference counting allows multiple shapes to share
-                                       // the same material.
-Thread-safety is needed because
+                                       // ownership of the same material.
+Thread-safety is
-                                       // calculations are parallelized across all avilable
+                                       // needed because calculations are parallelized across
-                                       // CPU cores for speed.
-    let plane = Plane::new(
+                                       // all avilable CPU cores for speed. let plane = Plane::new(
         Point3::new(0.0, -0.5, 0.0),   // An arbitrary origin for plane coordinates.
         Direction::new(0.0, 1.0, 0.0), // A vector normal (i.e. at right angles)